 This chapter provides information about how to use a braille display with Narrator.
 It includes info about how to install braille on your PC, navigate your PC, and read text.

 Narrator supports braille displays from several manufacturers.
-To learn more about what braille displays are supported, including specific key commands for each display, see Appendix D: Supported Braille Displays.
+To learn more about which braille displays are supported, including specific key commands for each display, see Appendix C: Supported braille displays.

 Narrator works with braille displays that use a USB or serial port.
 To use your braille display with Narrator, download and install braille: